mgcooper/baseflow/README.md

 - Clone this repo **or** use [`mpm`](http://mobeets.github.io/mpm/) in your Matlab terminal:
   - `mpm install baseflow`
-- cd into the toolbox top-level directory.
+- cd into the `toolbox` directory.
 - Run `Setup.m`:
   - Type `msg = Setup('install')` at the command line then press enter.
   - Check `msg` for information about the installation.
 - If running in Octave, see `.octaverc` for recommended startup options.
-- Unit tests are located in `+bfra/+test`, they can be run in a matlab session by typing `bfra.test.runtests` at the command window and pressing enter.
+- Unit tests are located in `tests/`, they can be run in a matlab session by typing `runtests()` at the command window and pressing enter.
+For verbose output and/or to enter debug mode on errors, type `runtests('debug')`.
 - To use the toolbox in new Matlab sessions, navigate to the toolbox directory and try `Setup('addpath')` or just `Setup` to add the toolbox to your search path, or manage the search path however you normally do.

 For more options, see [Configuration](#configuration).